dontrolle/vscode-reflow-lines/README.md

 Format the current heading, paragraph, list, or blockquote to have lines no longer than your preferred line length, using the `alt+q` shortcut or your own user-specific keyboard-binding.

 This extension defaults to reflowing lines to be no more than 80 characters long.
-The preferred line length may be overriden using the config value of `reflowMarkdown.preferredLineLength`.
+The preferred line length may be overridden using the config value of `reflowMarkdown.preferredLineLength`.

 By default, it preserves indent for paragraph, when reflowing.
 This behavior may be switched off, by setting the configuration option `reflowMarkdown.preserveIndent` to `false`.